 1. Election of Directors

-[] FOR election of both nominees listed below [] WITHHOLD AUTHORITY to vote for both nominees Breene M. Kerr and Walter C. Wilson
+[] FOR election of both nominees [] WITHHOLD AUTHORITY to vote listed below Breene M. Kerr for both nominees and Walter C. Wilson

 (INSTRUCTION: TO WITHHOLD AUTHORITY TO VOTE FOR AN INDIVIDUAL NOMINEE, CROSS OUT THE NOMINEE'S NAME.)